You’re going to Oxford and you want to have some fun. There are so many gorgeous bits to see, it's hard to know where to start.

 You know Oxford is full of stunning buildings, quirky old taverns and thousands of years of history.
 It’s just a question of having fun seeing it all.

-Take a carefully designed route through the streets of Oxford.
-You'll sneak past colleges, explore hidden alleyways and pass the main sights like the Radcliffe Camera and the Bridge of Sighs.
+Follow a carefully designed route around Oxford.
+Sneak past colleges, explore hidden alleyways and pass the main sights like the Radcliffe Camera and the Bridge of Sighs.
+Take the lesser known path but still see the Radcliffe Camera and the other main sights.

-Learn interesting stories like the lovestruck daughter who murdered her father with a poisoned "love potion".
+Learn some fun facts and stories like the lovestruck daughter who murdered her father with a poisoned "love potion".
+Nothing too heavy, you're here to have fun!

 Go at your own pace.
 If you're tempted by a cafe or fancy popping into a medieval tavern, that's fine, there's no hurry.